-In Northern Nigeria, there’s a lot of work to do, no doubt,nonetheless, a few hubs and co-working spaces have sprung up and with the launch of Startup Arewa, I believe more will arise.
+In Northern Nigeria, there’s no doubt that there’s a lot of work to be done, nonetheless, a few hubs and co-working spaces have sprung up and with the launch of Startup Arewa, I believe more will arise.
 Here are the hubs and co-working spaces in Northern Nigeria as of November 2016.

 Launched by Daser David and Hyginus Miskoom, nHub is the first hub in Northern Nigeria.
 It is located in Jos, Plateau State.
 The hub hosted the second #Hackjos and has already established a partnership with Startup Bonn in Germany.